 In TuPOD, the satellite BUS design was complex but simple in manufacturing, since the part could be produced straight from a 3D CAD file, with no tooling required.
 By utilizing additive manufacturing technology, a 3D CAD model is designed on the computer, then “printed” in 3D.
 To optimize the part for final-use case, design changes can be made to the part and produced (or printed) again and again with little concern for casting, as tooling and secondary machinery is not necessary.

 While the challenge of designing and manufacturing of the mothership (TuPOD), as a single-part was addressed with the use of additive technology, the next step was to find a material that could meet the rigid mechanical properties required for space applications.
-A variety of additive technologies available on the market could produce the TuPOD design, however, the material properties were too weak and inconsistent with the density of the fussed structured.
+A variety of additive technologies available on the market could produce the TuPOD design, however, the material properties were too weak and inconsistent with the density of the fussed structure.

-During the evaluation process and design review, GAUSS opted for Windform® XT 2.0 a strong, highly functional material, specifically designed for the additive manufacturing using laser sintering technology, with application in Aerospace Industry.
+During the evaluation process and design review, GAUSS opted for Windform® XT 2.0 a strong, highly functional material, specifically designed for additive manufacturing using laser sintering technology, with application in Aerospace Industry.

 “The carbon fiber-reinforced composite 3D printing material Windform XT 2.0 was introduced to representatives of GAUSS by Professor Twiggs of Morehead State University and Co-Founder of Tetonsys” stated Chantal Cappelletti.
 “Professor Twiggs used the Windform material in a project involving a small satellite and Windform XT 2.0 performed above expectations.
-That’s the reason why we decided to accept the Windform® XT 2.0 for TuPOD project.”
+That’s the reason why we decided to accept the Windform® XT 2.0 for the TuPOD project.”

 According to Amin Djamshidpour, designer of TuPOD and co-Founder of Tetonsys: “ Using Windform® XT 2.0 material in the 3D manufacturing of TuPOD was one of the best decisions we have made.
 Windform® XT 2.0 is an electrically conductive material and machine-able.
-During the prototyping phase and even the final manufacturing, we got into multiple situations that we needed to drill the part or make small modifications to the 3D printed structure and working with Windform® XT 2.0 gave us the ability to do so.”
+During the prototyping phase and even the final manufacturing, we got into multiple situations where we needed to drill the part or make small modifications to the 3D printed structure and working with Windform® XT 2.0 gave us the ability to do so.”

-The TuPOD project represented clear challenges for CRP USA and the additive manufacturing technology.
+The TuPOD project represented clear challenges for CRP USA and additive manufacturing technology.
 At the same time, the manufacturing of such a design without CRP material and manufacturing process seems impossible.
 After hours of analysis and design by Tetonsys, the final CAD model was ready to be manufactured.
-Designed using the Windform XT 2.0 material properties, the CAD file was sent to CRP USA and the part produced.
+Designed using the Windform XT 2.0 material properties, the CAD file was sent to CRP USA and the part was produced.

 The result was an additive manufactured, single-part with unique features, shown in Figure 6, (special shape for batteries, electronics, and release door) that was sent to Tetonsys for integration of electronics and make it ready for Environmental testing.
-When Tetonsys received the TuPOD, immediately noticed the difference in the quality of construction versus other additive technologies and impressed with the fact that the TuPOD came as a ready-to-use part, no additional manufacturing required.
+When Tetonsys received the TuPOD, immediately noticed the difference in the quality of construction versus other additive technologies and was impressed with the fact that the TuPOD came as a ready-to-use part, no additional manufacturing required.
 This saved the team both time and money.

-“This unique design was only possible with the 3D printing by CRP USA and space qualified Windform XT 2.0 material.
+“This unique design was only possible with the 3D printing by CRP USA and space-qualified Windform XT 2.0 material.
 The rapid response, low cost and quality were the key factors in making this a successful mission,” said Prof. Twiggs.